 As with any place, there were things I loved and things I didn’t love about the south of Italy and the purpose of this post is to share some of that with you.

 What I Loved …

 The Quality of the Food

 The quality of the food in the south of Italy is unlike any I have ever eaten before.
 It was in the south of Italy that I learned the value of consuming locally made produce and how this enhances your quality of life.
 The markets moved with the seasons so there was always something new to discover or a quick rush to buy something before it was gone.
-Perhaps that’s why the cuisine of the south of Italy is so simple – not much is needed to enhance the already delicious flavours as long as you stick to the seasons.
+Perhaps that’s why the cuisine of the south of Italy is so simple – not much is needed to enhance the already delicious flavours.
 My favourite items in the marker were the flat onions known as la cipolla bianca di Margherita and the sea salt that comes from the same region.
 That combined with some tomatoes lightly pan fried in some olive oil and pasta made for a very satisfying meal.